Nkaka23dev/git-commands/README.md

 1. git stash save "messages"
 2. git stash list
 3. git stash pop bring the first stash in the queue, then git stash pop <stash_name>
 4. you can use git stash apply <stash_name> to bring stash and keep it in stash list.

+## comparing two branches
+. git diff main ft/service-redesign(You can also use the --name-only option to only show the names of the files . .that have differences, rather than the differences themselves.) git diff --name-only main ft/service-redesign git diff --stat main ft/service-redesign(You can also use the --stat option to see a summary of the changes, like the number of additions and deletions for each file.)